 The North Fork Smith River watershed in Oregon includes 57,990 acres, over half of the entire North Fork Smith River watershed.
-The balance of the North Fork Smith watershed is in the Smith River National Recreation Area and the North Fork and its tributaries are designated Wild and Scenic Rivers.
-The proposed designation would be an important and critical step toward ensuring that the current high water quality of the Smith in Oregon is maintained.
+The balance of the North Fork Smith watershed is located in the Smith River National Recreation Area where the North Fork and its tributaries are all designated Wild and Scenic Rivers.
+The ORW designation is an important and critical step toward ensuring that the current high water quality of the Smith in Oregon is maintained.

 A recently published report by the Oregon DEQ concluded that the North Fork Smith River, its tributaries and associated wetlands should be classified as Outstanding Resource Waters.

-In addition agency policy specifically identifies National Wild and Scenic Rivers and waters in federally designated wilderness areas as priorities for ORW nomination.
-The entire North Fork Smith River in Oregon is designated as a Wild and Scenic River and much of the upper watershed lies within the Kalmiopsis Wilderness Area.
+In addition, agency policy specifically identifies National Wild and Scenic Rivers and waters in federally designated wilderness areas as priorities for ORW nomination.
+The entire main stem of North Fork Smith River in Oregon is designated as a Wild and Scenic River and much of the upper watershed lies within the Kalmiopsis Wilderness Area.